BlackAnon22/BlockChain_Hacking/ethernaut_ctf/shop.md

             price = _buyer.price();
         }
 ```
-For the first condition to be true the first call to the `price()` function must satisfy the condition
+For the first condition to be true the first call to the `price()` function must be  `>= price`.
+However, on the second call it calls again and then sets the price

 What we need to do is

 1. set `isSold` to true